 Vehicle detection is becoming a more critical element to monitor and optimise traffic flows for intelligent transport systems.
 Access to cost effective and accurate detectors delivering real-time data is vital.
 2021 will see Smart Cities implement programs by investing in new transport modes to improve mobility and upgrade existing assets to reduce congestion.

 Traditionally, intersections and arterial roads are monitored using inductive loop vehicle detectors, which are installed beneath the pavement or roadway surface.
 Installation or replacement involves traffic stoppage to complete the work.
 In heavy traffic areas, loops are frequently damaged and are expensive to replace.
 Enter an opportunity for advanced above ground detection technologies.

-Smart cities wanting to reduce C02 emissions can choose a single traffic radar sensor with object tracking microwave technology to measure vehicle velocity, position, lane, direction and angle.
+Smart Cities needing to reduce C02 emissions can choose a single traffic radar sensor with object tracking microwave technology to measure vehicle velocity, position, lane, direction and angle.
 Using a smart traffic radar enables road authorities to install a safe, versatile and reliable technology on existing roadside or overhead gantry infrastructure.
-This reduces the impact to road users and provides usable real-time traffic data for intersections in addition to driving adaptive traffic signal controllers. smartmicro traffic radars are highly configurable, using a forward firing detection technology which provides highly accurate performance across a significant range of up to 8 lanes and distances of more than 300m.
+This reduces the impact to road users and provides usable real-time traffic data for intersections in addition to driving adaptive traffic signal controllers. smartmicro traffic radars are highly configurable, using a forward firing detection technology which provides highly accurate performance across a significant range of up to 10 lanes and distances of more than 300m.
 The small enclosure is IP67, low power at <10W and can operate in a temperature range from -40oC to 85oC.

 smartmicro is a specialist manufacturer in radar technology for traffic and automotive applications.
 The company was founded in Germany in 1997, and has produced over 75,000 traffic radars for the transport sector and continues to invest heavily in R&D.